anre005/pinbasic/cran-comments.md

 There was 1 NOTE: checking CRAN incoming feasibility

-This is the first submission of the pinbasic package.
+This submission updates the pinbasic package to version 0.2.0.